© Tom Humpage

 - The typical terrain and angle of decent you will be riding

 It is highly advisable to ensure your own bike is in tip top condition before lugging it all the way over to France.
 A day riding in the Alps equates to many rides in the UK, and the wear and tear on your bike reflects this.
 If you start the week with your bike in a poor to average state of repair it will let you down at some point and spoil the day, if not the week's enjoyment.
-If you are not a competent mechanic then your local independent bike shop will provide a service for your pride and joy to ensure you and it remain friends for the week.
-It is money well spent to upgrade your tires if they are of the lighter weight cross country variety and purchase some free ride tyres with a 2.3 section to smooth your way and avoid the punctures.
-There is every chance a set of brake pads will disappear in a week so bring a spare pair and carry them with you on the trail to avoid that metal on metal effect!
+If you're not a competent bike mechanic then have your local bike shop service your pride and joy.
+It's also money well spent to upgrade your tyres if they are of the lighter weight cross-country variety, and purchase some free ride tyres with a 2.3 section to smooth your way and avoid the punctures.
+There is every chance a set of brake pads will disappear in a week, so bring a spare pair and carry them with you on the trails to avoid that metal on metal effect!
 If you run out of time before you come away, Morzine local bike shops will be able to carry out a service for you.
-Charges are per hour on a pro-rata basis depending on how serious a service your bike requires.

 Equipment for cycling

 - Water - One of the biggest problems in this region is the heat.
-Fit two bottle cages to your bike and take 750ml bottles with electrolyte drinks.
+Fit two bottle cages to your bike and take 750ml bottles containing electrolyte drinks.

-- Sun Cream - The thin air and hot summer sun means you will burn quicker here than at home.
+- Sun Cream - Don't forget that summer in the Alps is very hot, the thin air and hot summer sun means you will burn quicker here than at home.

-- Windbreaker - Although it may be warm in the valley temperatures can drop rapidly as you climb, weather can chage quickly and the fast descents can cool you down fast.
+- Windbreaker - Although it may be warm in the valley temperatures can drop rapidly as you climb, weather can change quickly and the rapid descents can cool you down fast.

-- Snacks - Energy Bars and gels are a very good idea if you are planning a day on the roads.
+- Snacks - Energy bars and gels are a very good idea if you're planning a day out.